 Myopia, or nearsightedness, occurs when the cornea is too steep and/or the eye is too long.
 This causes light to focus in front of the retina, resulting in blurry distance vision.
 Myopia is a common condition that affects nearly one-third of the U.S. population.
 The condition often worsens as the body grows, but it usually stabilizes in adulthood.

 Farsightedness is a fairly common vision problem.
 Initially, people with hyperopia can see distant objects very well but have difficulty seeing objects up close.
 Later in life, their distance vision deteriorates as the lens loses its ability to accommodate.
-Often this condition is not detected early in life because the young eye is able to compensate by altering the internal lens of the eye.
+Often this condition is not detected early in life because the young eye is able to compensate by altering the internal lens of the eye, called accommodation.

 Sometimes people confuse hyperopia with presbyopia.
 Presbyopia is difficulty seeing near objects as a result of an age-related decrease in accommodation.